The Truth Behind Common Retail Loss Prevention Myths

 Myth #3.
 We’re chronically understaffed, which makes effective loss prevention and monitoring harder.

-Your retail security system will cover your staffing gaps.
+Modern retail security systems, like remote monitoring and thermal screening technology, can fill staffing gaps while ensuring comprehensive loss prevention.
+These systems provide 24/7 surveillance and proactive responses to potential security threats..
 For example, remote access control services will secure your facilities whether you’re onsite or not.
 This is useful if you’re working remotely and an intruder makes an after-hours “visit” or if you’re worried about staff forgetting to lock up after the night shift.

 Many facilities have an in-person staff member to check a person’s temperature before they enter.
 What if you don’t have enough staff?
 If you choose your systems wisely, they’ll have thermal screening technology that detects temperatures above 100.4°F—the CDC’s recommended threshold.
 Certain retail store security systems can also identify whether someone is standing upright or fell due to illness.